Algorithmic (Algo) Trading

 Examples of simple trading algorithms

-How algorithmic trading works?
+How does algorithmic trading work?

 Algorithmic trading involves creating a set of instructions or code that enables a computer to automatically buy or sell securities like stocks, futures, or options.
 These trades are executed based on predefined parameters such as price, volume, timing, or complex mathematical models.